Related Articles

 However, not all companies have these policies in place, so you may have to watch your account and ensure that you aren’t adding too much money.
 Be sure to ask your benefits manager about your company’s safeguards when setting up your 401(k).

-To help prevent going over the contribution limits, keeping the following in mind:
+To help prevent going over the contribution limits, keep the following in mind:

 If you accidentally overcontribute to your 401(k), you want to act as soon as possible to avoid paying penalties.

-But this situation is fixable.
+This situation is fixable.
 The first thing you should do is contact your plan administrator as soon as possible.
-They're able to help you resolve the situation by requesting a “corrective distribution” from your plan.
+They should be able to help you resolve the situation by requesting a “corrective distribution” from your plan.

 This corrective distribution will be added to your taxable income for the last year, so you also receive an amended W-2.
 Any interest that was earned on the extra contributions are included in your tax bill and are reported on a 1099-R Form.